-Listing agreements come into the home selling process once your house is ready to list and you’ve found a real estate agent, but before you’ve actually listed it.
-To move forward with a listing agreement, both you and your real estate agent must sign the contract that establishes the terms of your upcoming home sale.
+Listing agreements come into the home selling process once your house is ready to list and you've found a real estate agent, but before you've actually listed it.
+To move forward with a listing agreement, you and your real estate agent must sign a contract establishing the terms of your upcoming home sale.
 Both parties must dissect and fully understand this document so that all goes through correctly and legally.

-We’re here to help you better understand listing agreements and how it plays into selling your home.
-This article will cover the different types of listing agreements, what’s involved, how they are negotiated, and other helpful tips you need to know.
+We're here to help you better understand listing agreements and how they play into selling your home.
+This article will cover the different types of listing agreements, what's involved, how they're negotiated, and other helpful tips you need to know.

 Listing Agreement Defined

-The agreement is meant to protect both parties.
-It ensures that the real estate agent will be fairly compensated with a guaranteed commission if they sell the home as planned.
-It should also protect the homeowner from being tied to an agent that is not fulfilling their end of the service agreement.
+The agreement protects both parties.
+It ensures that the real estate agent will earn fair compensation with a guaranteed commission if they sell the home as planned.
+It should also protect the homeowner from being tied to an agent who fails to fulfill their end of the service agreement.

 What’s Included in a Listing Agreement?

-While these contracts all serve the same purpose, there may be some slight differences from contract to contract or from broker to broker.
+While these contracts all serve the same purpose, there may be slight differences between contract to contract or broker to broker.
 These are the general items you should find in a listing agreement:

 List of seller's and broker's duties